-This is a need-based, academic scholarship up to one-half tuition for outstanding young women who have obtained the highest award that a Girl Scout may earn through the Girl Scouts of the USA.
+This is a need-based, academic scholarship up to \$1,000 for outstanding young women who have obtained the highest award that a Girl Scout may earn through the Girl Scouts of the USA.
 Students must be a first-time, full-time freshman and meet the following requirements: gold award by age 18, a minimum ACT composite score of 24, a minimum 3.0 cumulative high school GPA, and acceptance for admission to Lindsey Wilson College.
 In addition, the applicant must submit two letters of reference (one from a Scouting official and one from another source) as well as a written essay on how Scouting has benefited her.
-A maximum of five (5) Girl Scout Gold Award Scholarships will be awarded.